 |Legler Systems Company|||||AP Menu|||||Contact Us|||||Help|||||Home||||

-The 2018 version of the Accounts Payable Procedure menu by Legler Systems in California identifies 20 separate accounts payable (AP) computer procedures plus three database procedures (92, 94 and 96) common to all accounting applications.
+The latest version of the Accounts Payable Procedure menu by Legler Systems in California identifies 20 separate accounts payable (AP) computer procedures plus three database procedures (92, 94 and 96) common to all accounting applications.
 The online accounting procedures the user can run is specified in the User Control Record (DB08).
-Each end-user procedure shown on the AP menu corresponds to a separate computer program.
+Each accounting procedure shown on the AP menu corresponds to a separate computer program.

-A Report History Dashboard is displayed under the data selection parameters for all AP end-user procedures except data entry procedures AP01, AP02 and AP19.
+A Report History Dashboard is displayed under the data selection parameters for all AP accounting procedures except data entry procedures AP01, AP02 and AP19.
 The last 12 runs are shown in the Report History Dashboard.
-The display of the Report History Dashboard is determined by the setting of the Dashboard-ID field in procedure DB08.
-To review a detail activity report of all prior runs, run procedure DB13 with a Report Option of "P".
+The display of the Report History Dashboard is determined by the setting of the Dashboard-ID field in data entry procedure DB08.
+To review a detail activity report of all prior activity, run reporting procedure DB13 with a Report Option of "P".

 Data entry procedure AP02 is used to enter a vendor invoices to be paid by the Accounts Payable System.
 Prepaid vendor invoices can also be entered.
 Expense account codes are entered to override those set up in the Vendor Master Record (AP01).
 Any available vendor discount is calculated at the time vendor invoices are added to the online database.
 One vendor invoice transaction is processed at a time.
 A Pay-Code is associated with each vendor invoice in the AP System.
 Procedure AP02 supports dynamic linking to the AP01 screen, CR01 screen and PO01 screen when function key F7 is pressed.
 To view a sample Vendor Invoice screen, click AP02 screen image.